 - Azteca Designer Elegance Opalscence Accent

 Mosaic tile works well for bathroom backsplashes.
 Consisting of sheets of tiny tiles attached to a mesh backing, mosaics are malleable, easy to cut, and attractive.
 Mosaics can use traditional ceramic tiles, porcelain tiles, glass tiles, or even natural stone.
 In this example, the "backsplash" is essentially a full mosaic tile wall that happens to have an adjacent countertop.

 05 of 12

-Question for you.
 If you've got a pedestal sink, do you need a backsplash?
-Anwer: entirely optional.
+It's entirely optional.

 All pedestal sinks have some type of dam designed to prevent water from spilling over the back.
-Some pedestal sinks, like the one pictured, have a quite substantial backer that obviates the need for a wall backsplash.
+Some pedestal sinks, like the one pictured here, have a quite substantial backer that obviates the practical need for a wall backsplash.

-So, is this 3" by 6" white subway tile with border at top truly a bathroom backsplash?
-Or is it just a wall?
+So, is this 30by-6-inch white subway tile with a border at the top truly a bathroom backsplash?
+Or is it just a wainscot wall?
 Only you can decide.